chiedo/python-selenium-starter/README.md

 Getting Started
 ----------
+Set up your DEFAULT_BASE_URL variable in run.py before anything.
+You can set it to http://www.google.com just to see the test work.
-Run the following to execute the tests
+Then Run the following to execute the tests
 ```
 python run.py
 ```